 As a transfer student to Boston University, I am excited to continue pursuing my passion for biology and making a positive impact on the world through the pharmaceutical industry.
 Witnessing the scarcity of medication in Indonesia due to COVID-19 and the devastating consequences it had on people's lives sparked a desire within me to establish a business that can manufacture a variety of medicines in high demand by people around the world.
 Specifically, my goal is to develop treatments for diseases that have not yet been fully investigated or are currently incurable.

 To achieve this goal, I believe that further education and research are crucial.
 Pursuing a degree in biology at Boston University will give me a more in-depth understanding of the effects of medicinal medications on individuals and cells, as well as a broader skill set that will help me start a pharmaceutical manufacturing company.
 My ultimate objective is to ensure that therapeutic drugs can be sold in every region of the world without the possibility of a shortage occurring in the near or distant future.
+After completing my first two years at a community college, I am now looking for a university that can offer me the academic rigor and research opportunities I need to achieve my goals.

 I am particularly interested in the intersection of technology and biology, which has the potential to revolutionize the pharmaceutical industry.
 The recent advances in systems biology, combining technology, biology, and computing, have demonstrated that drugs can be the key to safeguarding people's health.
 I have been reading extensively on this subject, and I am eager to contribute to research in this field.
 I am also keen to explore USC's academic offerings, which will provide hands-on experience in cutting-edge techniques and enable me to apply my knowledge to real-world problems.